 They blush, then reciprocated by kissing each other.
 “What are you going to sing?”

 Right up our line.
 If only Johnny Thunders was there.

 “We’re just lip synching.
 I hope you’ll like it.”

 “We will.
 Where are you living?
 I heard you were arrested for indecent exposure.”

 “I’m staying with Jack at the Dakota, but I live in Iowa.
 After I escaped juvie I had to go there to my mom’s.
 I was arrested for drinking beer.
 Our dog, Max, was shot and killed at the show.
 The police covered it up by arresting me.”

 “That’s so sad.
 Max was the pot dog?”

 “Yeah, a total stoner.
-He was the real star in the band.
-He always knew who was holding.”
+He’s the real star in the band.
+He always knew who’s holding.”

 “So, it wasn’t just an act.
 You really are boyfriends.”